-Every word, action and document we present to a client either draws them closer towards choosing us as their real estate agent or pushes them farther away.
+Consider this fact: Every word, action and document we present to a client either draws them closer towards choosing us as their real estate agent or pushes them farther away.
 That is particularly true of CMAs.
-Here’s an easy guide to building a great CMA.
+Here’s a few thoughts on building an irresistible CMA.

 Sure, you can use the CMA generator found at FlexMLS.
 It will produce dozens of pages of colorful information.
-However, too many agents do a poor job understanding and communicating the data.
-Clients are left feeling the agent really doesn’t really understand the nuances of selling their home.
+However, too many agents rely on that information to “sell” their services.
+Clients are left feeling the agent really doesn’t understand the nuances of selling their home.
 Using more paper will not wow them.
 Good data will.

-And really, isn’t it the client who determines the offer price for a property?
-They have heard your best professional advice.
+You can offer your best professional advice and yet, isn’t the client the one who determines the listing price for a property?
 Sometimes, even the most reasoned guidance is ignored.
 If they want to offer their home at a price that is higher than your recommended range, let them.
 But there is one caveat – It’s OK to list at a higher price so long as they are willing to listen to showing feedback, heed what the market is saying, and be willing to adjust their price accordingly.
-And sometimes the loudest market feedback occurs when no one shows up.
-Then, it’s time to move clients toward reality.
+And sometimes the loudest market feedback occurs when no offers show up – especially in this crazy seller’s market.
+Then, it’s time to move clients towards reality.

 Looking for a new broker that offers 100% commissions?
 We’re looking for you…

 The ZERO COST transfer promise: Free signs and business cards.

 Join our brokerage for zero costs.
 Zero.
 Zip.
 Nada.

 Need to park your real estate license?
 We can help with that too...